AZoneLive/PersonalZone/README.md

 # PersonalZone - Modified, Working AnimeZone Release
+**AnimeZone is no longer supported!
+Please use an alternative instead!
+PersonalZone is only a temporary fix and will eventually stop working.
+Check r/animeapp on Reddit for possible alternatives.**

-**Please check releases here: https://github.com/AZoneLive/PersonalZone/releases**
+**For PersonalZone, check releases here: https://github.com/AZoneLive/PersonalZone/releases**

 **Once installed, visit Settings -> App Settings -> GogoAnime -> Set domain as `gogoanime.ai` or `gogoanime.sh` for infinite loading fix**